Authentic Black Angus Baked Potato Soup: The Creamiest Restaurant Copycat Recipe

 5. Bake for 1 hour or until potatoes are completely tender when pierced with a fork.

-6. Remove from oven and allow to cool until you can handle them safely.
+6. Remove from the oven and allow to cool until you can handle them safely.

 7. Cut each potato in half lengthwise and carefully scoop out the potato flesh, setting it aside in a bowl.

-8. Reserve the potato skins for another use if desired, such as loaded potato skins.
+8. Reserve the potato skins for another use, such as making loaded potato skins.

 Creating the Soup Base: